samogden/CST463-assignments/labs/lab01/lab01-matrices.md

 ### Q1c

-If C has an inverse, what is its size?
+If $C$ has an inverse, what is its size?

 <details>
 <summary>Answer</summary>